alexandergerber/courses-tsa/chapter4.md

 grid <- expand.grid(0:2,0:2)

 # Create an empty list `mods` where the models can be stored
 models <-  list()

+# Write a for loop that iterates over the rows of your grid and estimates the models
 for(i in 1:nrow(grid)){
   models[[i]] <- Arima(train_random, order = c(grid[i,1],0,grid[i,2]))
 }